-In addition, delinquent taxes are subject to a penalty of 3% on June 1 of the year in which the tax is due.
-An additional penalty of 8% is assessed on the delinquent tax amount on December 1 of the year in which the tax is due.
-Penalties are only assessed on the first year the property taxes become delinquent but interest is assessed every month the balance remains outstanding.
+Prior to January 1, 2022, delinquent taxes were subject to a penalty of 3% on June 1 of the year in which the tax is due.
+An additional penalty of 8% was assessed on the delinquent tax amount on December 1 of the year in which the tax is due.
+There will be no penalties assessed for 2022.
+Interest is assessed every month the balance remains outstanding.

 For Property Owners